January 14, 2020

 Heating Properties

-Assuming safety, heating properties are the most important cookware attribute because cookware is used to heat (cook) food.
+Assuming safety, good heating is the most important attribute because cookware is used to heat (cook) food.
+In general, the better the heating, the more expensive the cookware.

 The two important aspects of heating in cookware are thermal conductivity and heat retention.

-Thermal conductivity measures how fast cookware heats.
+Thermal conductivity measures how even cookware heats.
 Every cookware material has a specific thermal conductivity rating.
 Copper is the highest thermal, aluminum is second, cast iron is a distant third.
-Because copper is so expensive, most cookware uses aluminum.
+Because copper is so expensive, most cookware is aluminum (or has an aluminum heating core).

-Heat retention is a measure of how well cookware holds heat.
-Every material also has a heat retention rating.
+Every cookware material has a heat retention rating.
 Cast iron is the highest, then carbon steel, then stainless steel.
 Copper and aluminum have poor heat retention (because they have high thermal conductivity).

 All cookware is a compromise between thermal conductivity and heat retention.
 Copper and aluminum are on the responsive end of the spectrum; cast iron and carbon steel are on the opposite end because they hold onto heat.
 Clad stainless steel is in the middle: the aluminum heating core provides good thermal conductivity, and the stainless steel provides heat retention.

-We think good quality clad stainless steel is the best choice for overall versatility; it's not perfect for every task, but it works for most tasks, as well as being durable and safe.
+Good quality clad stainless steel is the best choice for overall versatility; it has good conductivity and decent heat retention, as well as being durable and safe.

 Durability

 Durability refers to how much use and abuse cookware can take.
-Most people want cookware that can stand up to hard use, even if this means it's not as easy to take care of.
-(This is why nonstick cookware ads are constantly touting nonstick as tough and durable: people want to believe there's such a thing as tough nonstick cookware--but there really isn't, especially when compared to clad stainless, cast iron, and carbon steel.)
+Most people want cookware that can stand up to hard use (which is why nonstick cookware ads are constantly talking about durability; people want to believe there's such a thing as tough nonstick cookware--but there really isn't, especially when compared to clad stainless, cast iron, and carbon steel.)

 Good quality clad stainless steel cookware is extremely durable.
 It stands up to high heat, metal utensils, abrasive cleaners, and more, and it will last for decades and stay looking shiny new.